vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 - foods touched by people with disease
 - foods that are not offered with kindness
 - foods contacted by fly, worm, thread, hair, and nail
-- foods offered by sanyaasi or touched by his vessel
+- foods offered by sanyAsi or touched by his vessel
 - foods touched by the mouth of people, rats, chicken, crow, and cat.
 </details>